MPHF + MVC

 A minimal perfect hash function (MPHF) is a function that assigns a unique hash (like the kind that can be stored in a URL segment) to every element of a set.
 I realized that this was the kind of function I needed to access the full storage potential of URLs.

-While the MPHF is component-based, it isn't a reactive web framework by itself.
+While the MPHF is part-based, it isn't a reactive web framework by itself.
 At some point along the way, I realized that the object-oriented data structure supporting my MPHF had a surprising amount in common with the MVC architecture I wanted to use to support the reactivity of my web framework.
 In fact, the two ended up sharing so many features that merging them was surprisingly straightforward.

 This became a guiding principle for my framework: user interaction controllers double as subfunctions in the piecewise-defined MPHF and hashes double as easy-to-compare MVC models.

 I called the framework the Kireji Web Framework and reserved an NPM package and GitHub repo for it, but I haven't populated it yet.
-First, I'm refining the methods and developer experience by creating and publishing a series of demo applications.
+First, I'm refining the methods and developer experience by creating and publishing a series of demo apps.